• HOME

 • Select the Saute function and pre-heat the Instant Pot inner pot.

-• Melt butter or ghee in the inner pot.
+• Melt 2 tablespoon ghee or butter in the inner pot.

-• Stir in garlic and ginger and saute until fragrant, about 1 minute.
+• Stir in 2 tablespoon garlic and 1 tablespoon ginger and saute until fragrant, about 1 minute.

 • Press Cancel.

-• Add chicken to the spices and stir to coat.
+• Add 2 lbs boneless skinless chicken thighs to the spices and stir to coat.

-• Add yogurt, tomato sauce, salt, lemon juice and honey.
+• Add 1 cup plain yogurt, 8 oz. tomato sauce, 1 tsp salt, 1 Tbsp lemon juice and 1 Tbsp honey.
 Mix well.

-• Add tomato paste on top and don't stir.
+• Add 2 tablespoon tomato paste (if using) on top and don't stir.

 • Close the lid and pressure cook for 4 minutes on High Pressure.